 WHERE e.department_id = 1001;

-The TRACING hint instructs the server to use TRACING to trace operators in some execution plans.
+The TRACING hint indicates that the server should trace operators in certain execution plans using the TRACING mechanism.

 /*+ TRACING(TRACING_NUM_LIST)*/